pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 Having original thoughts isn’t meant to be an absolute statement.
 It is relativistic and personal.
 Great books can inspire new ideas on the reader’s side and let him have an original thought.
 They create new connections and extend his understanding.
 They also offer that satisfactory feeling of having discovered something new.
 But in the end a reader’s original thought probably isn’t novel at all.
 Someone, somewhere most likely has thought it already, maybe he even went so far and wrote it down.

 ## The beginning
-Serendipity has it, that I came across Mortimer J. Adler’s [How to Read a Book](https://en.wikipedia.org/wiki/How_to_Read_a_Book) while I started to look into different reading approaches.
+As luck would have it, I came across Mortimer J. Adler’s [How to Read a Book](https://en.wikipedia.org/wiki/How_to_Read_a_Book) while I started to look into different reading approaches.
 His process appealed to me immediately.
-It is simple and structured, with thorough comprehension as a goal at its core.
+It is simple and structured, with thorough comprehension as a core goal.
 Mr. Adler wants us to have a conversation, I would even say debate, with the author.
 We have to follow his arguments and proofs and try to find counterarguments and criticism.
 From my understanding it should resemble the dialectic method.
 It should be like one of these long conversations one has with friends till the dark of night.
 A back and forth of ideas, arguments and counterarguments.

 I used Mr. Adler’s approach as a starting point and adjusted and optimised it where needed until I ended up with the first stable version described below.

 ## The reading approach
-When I say first stable version it means the process went through many phases and still continues so.
-It is bound to constant change to ensure that everything that hampers learning progress gets improved.
+When I say first stable version it means the process went through many phases and still continues.
+It is bound to continually evolve to ensure that everything that hampers learning progress can be improved.
 To describe its shape as volatile also serves as an argument for continued experimentation until the reading it fits like a glove.
-That is true for me and it should be for the reader who adapts the process himself.
+That is true for me and it should be for the reader who adapts the process to himself.

 In general, the process in its current shape is split up into five distinct stages:

 	* Getting an overview of a book’s content, so we are sure it has what we are looking for.
 It also serves as a way to create a mental map of how that content is structured and conveyed to us.

-	* Reading thoroughly through each chapter.
-At the same time creating notes and highlights, which will form the basis of a condensed representation of the book.
+	* Thoroughly reading through each chapter.
+At the same time creating notes and highlights which will form the basis of a condensed representation of the book.

 	* Reiterating a chapter’s content, after some time passed, by working through notes and highlights.
-Doing that, makes sure we only extract the information most relevant to us.
+Doing that makes sure we only extract the information most relevant to us.
 The repetition also helps memorization.

-	* Creating an external document from your notes and highlights, for easy access, to collect additional thoughts and to describe overarching concepts.
+	* Combining your notes and highlights into a new document that describes the overarching concepts and your additional thoughts.

 	* Finally, answering open questions and formulating criticism to extend our understanding and gauge the limits of ideas and concepts expressed in the book.